 116. Is Love Romantic?
 And What Is Romance?

-However, the term of “romance” is theoretically semantics.
+However, the term “romance” is theoretically semantics.
 Perhaps in different cultures and languages, it’s not so paired with romantic love.
 Or maybe it is.
-But it’s interesting how some people perceive it and others don’t.
+But it’s interesting how some people perceive it, and others don’t.
 To be honest, I’m not right or wrong because I perceive it this way.
 If someone only wishes to perceive romance through romantic love, it’s certainly their right.

 But let’s question.
 Do we need “romance”, given that it’s a beautiful or joyful moment?
 Is it simply just a subset of magic?
 Why are we as a society so drawn to it?
 Is it because of pop culture?
 So many overlaps and so many questions, still chalked up to being unique to each and every individual.

-Here’s what I’ll say high level.
+Here’s what I’ll say at a high level.
 The vibration of love isn’t inherently “romantic”, and I don’t feel that romance is either.
-After all, there are “romantic” things in which are inherently romantic, without the involvement of another person.
+After all, there are “romantic” things that are inherently romantic, without the involvement of another person.
 While I do reckon that much of our relationship with romance tends to be commercialized, perhaps there is an inner wanting for the concept of romance.
 And I think that you can find it out without the involvement of another person, if you simply don’t have the opportunity.

 So many elements and aspects of our lives are cross-web, or in other words, they are so pervasive that one physical manifestation can’t possibly inhabit such a grand, energetic concept.
-Perhaps there are other things in this lifetime which make you feel warm and fuzzy inside.
+Perhaps there are other things in this lifetime that make you feel warm and fuzzy inside.

 I do find it interesting that we are so obsessed with romantic love, when not only do many people not have successful romantic loves in this lifetime, but again, love is one of the most pervasive energetic vibrations of the universe.
 You are love, and everything is love.
-It’s hard to exist in a society which tells you otherwise.
+It’s hard to exist in a society that tells you otherwise.
 Although I do feel that many people enter relationships under the guise that they “should” do it, and not that it feels right.
 Perhaps that’s why so many relationships fail, or perhaps not.

-One of the most interesting findings is that we simply embody love, and no one can “bring” love to us, they can only spark it within ourselves.
+One of the most interesting findings is that we simply embody love, and no one can “bring” love to us; they can only spark it within ourselves.
 Same with romance.
-As we go through life, we’re just bombarded with different impressions which trigger these energies.
+As we go through life, we’re just bombarded with different impressions that trigger these energies.
 If you think about it, these feelings start and end inside, just with the trigger of something or someone else.
-It’s sort of a simple idea which ladders up to a grander philosophy of law of attraction.
+It’s sort of a simple idea that ladders up to a grander philosophy of law of attraction.
 I’m sure you’ve heard that if you don’t love yourself, you may not find romantic love.
 Despite it being kind of a rude phrase, there is theoretically some truth to it.
-People can only illicit things which you “have” inside of you.
+People can only illicit things that you “have” inside of you.
 In a way, I feel that it’s sort of freeing.
 The opportunities are theoretically endless.

 Previous